TedSpinks/kind-codefresh-demo/README.md

-# kind-demo
+# kind-codefresh-demo

 A Codefresh step for creating an ephemeral kind cluster (Kubernetes in Docker).
 This is great if you need to quickly spin up a Kubernetes cluster for testing within a CI/CD pipeline, and then delete it.

 ### Background

 Builds on the excellent work done by Jie Yu and Steven Chung to solve the problem of running kind within Kubernetes (as opposed to Docker Desktop).
+The step uses Docker images published in the "jieyu" Docker Hub account.

 References:
 - https://d2iq.com/blog/running-kind-inside-a-kubernetes-cluster-for-continuous-integration